lucasgio/flow-cli/PUBLISHING_GUIDE.md

 1. A GitHub release is created
 2. All CI/CD tests pass
 3. The `PUB_TOKEN` secret is configured in GitHub

+### Manual Workflow Testing
+To test the build and publish process without creating a release:

+1. Go to GitHub repository → Actions
+2. Select "Manual Publish" workflow
+3. Click "Run workflow"
+4. Choose whether to publish to pub.dev or just build executables
+5. Click "Run workflow"

+This allows you to:
+- Test the build process on all platforms
+- Verify executables are created correctly
+- Test publishing without creating a release
+- Debug any workflow issues

 ## Required Secrets